 WARP vs. VPN – Security

 WARP secures your data with encryption to keep your personal information safe, but it doesn’t provide any extra security.
 For instance, it doesn’t offer any form of anonymity protection.
-There’s no new IP address allocated to you, which means your traffic is not disguised from your ISP and other third parties – they can trace it back to you!
+No new IP address is allocated to you, so your traffic is not disguised from your ISP and other third parties – they can trace it back to you!

 On the other hand, VPNs will not only encrypt your traffic but also mask your IP address with one of their own, resulting in a more secure online experience.
 For example, PureVPN has thousands of IP addresses from 78 countries and provides up to 256-bit encryption.